manvfx/union-form/README.md

-# @union/form
+# union-form

-`@union/form` is a dynamic form component for React with TypeScript and Tailwind CSS.
+`union-form` is a dynamic form component for React with TypeScript and Tailwind CSS.
 It allows you to create flexible and configurable forms with built-in validation.

 ## Features